1994benc/Tech-Stack-Challenge/README.md

 > The Skeleton App uses [BrowserSync](http://www.browsersync.io/) for automated page refreshes on code/markup changes concurrently across multiple browsers.
 If you prefer to disable the mirroring feature set the [ghostMode option](http://www.browsersync.io/docs/options/#option-ghostMode) to false

 ## Running the tests
+The tests are written as feature files using gherkin syntax and run with Cucumber-JS in TypeScript.
+Test the application with the command below:

 ```shell
   npm test
 ```